perhaps0309/Mythic-Progressions/README.md

 ## Support and Contributions

 If you encounter any issues or have suggestions for new features, please submit them to our [bug tracker and feature requests](https://discord.gg/c4UfDnAMWZ).
-We appreciate your feedback and contributions to help make Potato SMP the best mod it can be!
+We appreciate your feedback and contributions to help make Mythic Progressions the best mod it can be!